DiscRoomFan36/tile_editor/README.md

 - Add Load method that isn't quick-save
 - Make saves pretty-printed, for readability
 - Make a ui (if bevy ui uses css, im not using bevy ui)
+- More marks at the edges of the grid to mark where a tile is.

 ### Some time in the future: